youngtboy/Awesome-Self-Supervised-Vision-Pretrain/README.md

 # Self-Supervised Pretraining
-This is a paper list of self-supervised pretrain method.
+This is a paper list of self-supervised pretraining method.
 All papers are listed in order of their appearance in arxiv.

 In addition, papers are also categorized according to different topics.
 You can click on the links below to get related papers on the topics you are interested in.